arunsasidharan84/CCS_EEGStudio/README.md

 **Version:** 0.1.0

 Welcome to **CCS EEG Studio**, a high-performance, cross-platform desktop application for epoch-wise EEG feature extraction and functional connectivity analysis.
-It provides a lightweight GUI wrapper for a native Rust computational engine (`ccs-eeg-engine`) that implements spectral, nonlinear, aperiodic, and connectivity analyses with numerical parity to the Python reference extractor (`extract_EEGfeatures_connectivity_20250902_Ver10.0.py`).
+It provides a lightweight GUI wrapper for a native Rust computational engine (`ccs-eeg-engine`) that implements spectral, nonlinear, aperiodic, and connectivity analyses with numerical parity to the Python reference codes (`https://github.com/arunsasidharan84/ccs_toolbox`).

 Built using **Flutter** for a lightweight, fluid UI and **Rust** for native-speed signal processing, the application reads EDF and EEGLAB SET/FDT recordings and produces combined per-epoch, per-channel CSV outputs without requiring any Python or MATLAB runtime.